frc1675/brownbook/labs/turn-wheel.md

 #### Driver Station

 You will need a computer with Driver Station installed to start the robot.
 We won't be using any human input in this lab so the program is all you need.
-Look for it as a desktop icon on the team programming computers.

 #### RoboRIO